xt0rted/dotnet-rimraf/README.md

 Deep deletion command for .NET (like rm -rf).

+This is based on the [node tool](https://github.com/isaacs/rimraf) of the same name.

 ## Installation

 This tool can be used as a dotnet global tool, or a dotnet local tool.